 - 3. Not Starting Due To Not Having A Clicker

 To start off, positive reinforcement needs to be defined.
 In psychology, there are both negative and positive reinforcements.
 Both methods of training result in increased behavior.

 What is negative reinforcement?

-An example of negative reinforcement would be to press on your dog’s behind until they sit, and once they sit the pressure of your hand is removed.
-This shows the dog that when they sit, they will be rewarded by the removal of direction.
+An example of negative reinforcement would be to press on your cat’s behind until they sit, and once they sit the pressure of your hand is removed.
+This shows the cat that when they sit, they will be rewarded by the removal of your hand’s pressure.

 But studies have shown that negative reinforcement is not as effective as positive.

 Positive reinforcement, then, would be giving your cat a treat when they sit, showing them what is wanted.
 In this way, positive reinforcement training is better for the human-feline relationship as well as overall efficiency in training.